semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 limit for a single block.
 In the latter case you can use the `execution_time_limit` property in multiple blocks.

-Please note that the pipeline time limit is time limit for the sum of the running times of all the blocks of the pipeline.
+*Note*: The pipeline time limit is time limit for the sum of the running times of all the blocks of the pipeline, this also includes the time jobs are waiting for quota.
+Please keep this in mind when using the `execution_time_limit` proberty.

 The `execution_time_limit` property can hold two other properties, which are named `hours` and `minutes`, for specifying the execution time limit in hours,